Calculating Grades to Get Into Medical School

 As you can tell, your GPA matters a lot.

-Each medical school has their own criteria when calculating grades into the admission decision but you will be in fairly good shape if your GPA is 3.3 or better.
-Your should always aim to get more As versus Bs in all of your coursework.
+Each medical school has their own criteria when calculating grades into the admission decision but you will be in fairly good shape if your GPA is 3.6 or better as i mentioned with the numbers between applicants and matriculants to medical school.

-I am not an advocate of using hard cutoffs such as you must have a certain grade point average to apply to a particular medical school because everyone presents a unique application with their own set of circumstances.
+I am not an advocate of using hard cutoffs such as you must have a certain grade point average to apply to a particular medical school because everyone will present with a unique application with their own set of circumstances.

 Some unique factors affecting your AMCAS application will be the reputation of the college you attended, courses taken, etc.

-Since you know a computer will be calculating grades I would ensure my GPA is high enough to make it past each medical school's cutoff value.
-Without making it past the threshold everything else in your medical school application means nothing because it will not be read by anyone.
+Since you know a computer will be calculating grades I would ensure my GPA is high enough to make it past each medical school's minimum cutoff value.

 The AMCAS grade point average enables for medical schools to compare applicants on the same scale (apples to apples, oranges to oranges) by using this grade point average over the one calculated on your individual transcripts.